ManishBalaji07/Heart_Disease_Prediction_Project/README.md

 ## Project Deployment

 I have attached the complete project report in a folder named Project_PDF, which includes a PDF with information about the project's functionality, output, and the contributions of all team members.
-Please refer to Project_Pdf for any further information.
+Additionally, a PowerPoint presentation (PPT) summarizing the project has also been included in the folder.
+Please refer to Project_PDF for any further information.